BenMaydan/RacingGame/README.md

-# RacingGame
+# Racing Game
-This is a racing game I made with pygame.
+This is a racing game I made with health and points and you can shoot lasers.

+### Made With
+This game was made with pygame